marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

 .. option:: -ftree-copy-prop

   Perform copy propagation on trees.
 This pass eliminates unnecessary copy operations.
-This flag is enabled by default at :option:`-O` and higher.
+This flag is enabled by default at :option:`-O1` and higher.

 .. option:: -fipa-pure-const

   Discover which functions are pure or constant.
-  Enabled by default at :option:`-O` and higher.
+  Enabled by default at :option:`-O1` and higher.

 .. option:: -fipa-reference

   Discover which static variables do not escape the compilation unit.
-  Enabled by default at :option:`-O` and higher.
+  Enabled by default at :option:`-O1` and higher.

 .. option:: -fipa-reference-addressable

   Discover read-only, write-only and non-addressable static variables.
-  Enabled by default at :option:`-O` and higher.
+  Enabled by default at :option:`-O1` and higher.

 .. option:: -fipa-stack-alignment